We are very proud to have two distinguished composers as patrons of NMB – Michael Finnissy and Sally Beamish OBE.

 We are delighted that Sally Beamish received an OBE in the Queen’s Birthday Honours list 2020.

-The concert by The Aurora Trio (flute, viola and harp) has had to be postponed to November 12th.
+• The concert by The Aurora Trio (flute, viola and harp) will be on November 12th.
 It will include music by Arnold Bax, Malcolm Lipkin and nine NMB composers.

 The concert was at All Saints in Lewes

 • 26 September